Bag of tricks helps Dolphins rally past Eagles 37-31

 MIAMI GARDENS, Fla.
-(AP)DeVante Parker made two acrobatic touchdown receptions and kicker Jason Sanders also had a circus-like scoring catch to help the Miami Dolphins rally past the slumping Philadelphia Eagles 37-31 Sunday.
+(AP)DeVante Parker made two acrobatic touchdown receptions, and kicker Jason Sanders’ scoring catch was circus-like, too.

-Miami overcame a 14-point deficit in the second half with three touchdowns in less than 13 minutes – a remarkable achievement for one of the NFL’s lowest-scoring teams.

-The Dolphins (3-9) won for the third time in their past five games, a surprising and perhaps costly turnaround for a team that will be shopping for a franchise quarterback in the 2020 draft.
+“This team knows how to deal with adversity,” said rookie coach Brian Flores, whose Dolphins have showed a lot more life since starting the season 0-7.
+“We��re just going to keep swinging.”

 Sanders returned to his usual role to kick a 51-yard field goal with 3:37 left that made the score 37-28.
 The Eagles kicked a field goal with 1:51 left and got the ball back, but Carson Wentz’s desperation pass from midfield on the final play was intercepted in the end zone.